brujoand/blog.brujordet.no/content/post/productivity/Bottlenecked_by_context.md

 option to sync an entire channel to my newly created SAFe folder on my laptop.
 The same was true for Confluence, so we added sync there also so the docs were in my SAFe folder.
-Finally came the Outlook365 plugin that synced meeting transcriptions; for this one I made it so I can add regular expressions like "PI Planning.*" or "SAFE.*" and it synced the transcripts for the meetings whose title matched that expression.
+Finally came the Outlook365 plugin that synced meeting transcriptions; for this one I made it so I can add regular expressions like `PI Planning.*` or `SAFE.*` and it synced the transcripts for the meetings whose title matched that expression.
 In this folder I also added a CLAUDE.md file which tells Claude what this folder contains, some links to SAFe resources like what it is and how it's designed, and finally